 There is no extant personnel listing for this session.
 We can hear, though, that Freddie Williams uses the same instrumental lineup as on his later sessions with "Bing" Williams and Crown Prince Waterford.
 The trumpet player is a Swing artist who puts his mute to considerable use—not the same musician, we think, as on the later session.
 Williams' associate Nat Jones appears to be the altoist.
 The tenorist is out of Hawk—someone like Moses Gant comes to mind.
 The pianist, who takes the intro to Jo-Jo Blues Part 2, is a member of the Teddy Wilson school, and the drummer uses his brushes a lot.

 Chicago Recording Studios numbers were attached to these sides, probably indicating where the recording was done.
 We used to interpret QB as pointing to Quality Recording, a studio run by Milton G. Wolf at 206 South Wabash in the Loop.
 Quality Recording was listed in the 1945 and 1946 Chicago telephone books.
-However, the QB appears to belong to an incomplete serial number indicating mastering and pressing by RCA Victor (and the QB 4500 numbers are stamped, in the RCA Victor manner).
-The long count serial number would have had a D5 (for 1945) or D6 (1946) before the QB.
+However, the QB belongs to an incomplete serial number indicating mastering and pressing by RCA Victor (and the QB 4500 numbers are stamped, in the RCA Victor manner).
+The long count matrix number would have had a D5 (for 1945) or D6 (1946) before the QB.

 Jo Jo Adams, who was born in Alabama at an unknown date (Dave Penny has estimated it was around 1918), was a flamboyant denizen of the South Side.
 Adams had sung in a gospel quartet and emulated Cab Calloway, but by this point he typified the more urbane style of blues singing that prevailed in the 1940s.
 He also danced, told dirty jokes, and showed off his wardrobe of loudly colored formal wear with seriously elongated coattails.
 More often than not he doubled as MC at the clubs he played.
 He could have been discovered by Williams performing at the nearby Hurricane Lounge, where he headed a revue in December of 1945, or perhaps a little later at the Ritz Lounge, Oakwood and South Park, where Adams was fast building a reputation.